Please read all the following information before Scheduling a Test Date.

 - STOP at the Welcome Center on the Blountville campus for a Visitor's Pass.
 Place Visitor's Pass on car dashboard to avoid receiving a parking ticket.

-- PAYthe $5.00 Testing Fee if you have not already done so.
-The $5.00 Testing Fee may be paid on the first floor of the James Pierce Administration Building, at the Regional Center for Applied Technology (RCAT) in Kingsport, or at Northeast State at Brisol prior to the test.
+- PAY the $5.00 Testing Fee if you have not already done so.
+The $5.00 Testing Fee may be paid in cash at the Cashier's window which is inside the Office of Admissions and Records on the second floor of the James Pierce Administration Building, at the Regional Center for Applied Technology (RCAT) in Kingsport, or at Northeast State at Brisol prior to the test.

 - The Blountville Testing Center is located in Room C2106 of the General Studies Building.
 In Kingsport, the test is given in Room R135 of the RCAT located at 222 West Main Street.
 The Bristol address is 620 State Street, Suite 300.